Jeffae-Schroff/apprentice/examples/dummy_data/README.md

 Introduction:
 -------
 Apprentice is a tool that fits rational functions to Monte Carlo runs, then uses them to tune the parameters of target data.
 This folder demonstrates the advantages of an addition to Apprentice: an new way to handle error with the covariance matrix.
-The code can generate a mock dataset for its tests, or import real data and MC runs.
+The code can generate mock data and MC runs for its tests, or import a real dataset

 Basic Instructions:
 -------